chrisludwig/rke-packer/readme.md

-# Packer Templates for Rancher
+# Packer Templates for RKE

 This repo contains Packer templates suitable to create RKE VM's for a number of IaaS providers.
 These can be used as-is or used as a basis for further customisation